djhworld/gomeboycolor/_src/index.markdown

 * Sound.
 I've been putting this off for quite some time but as I get nearer to feature complete status, this is the next priority (see [#10](https://github.com/djhworld/gomeboycolor/issues/10))
 * More game support.
 Memory bank controller MBC2 is currently unsupported, along with a few other cartridge types
 * GUI based launcher with ROM and RAM saves administration (see [#35](https://github.com/djhworld/gomeboycolor/issues/35))

+# Instructions

+## Installing

+Installation involves simply unzipping the downloaded ZIP file to a location of your choice. \*nix based distributions can add the ````bin```` directory to their PATH if desired

+## Running

+To launch the emulator, simply invoke the executable with the location of a ROM file on your machine, e.g.

+	./gomeboycolor ~/location/to/my/romfile.gbc

+## Flags

+You can pass some optional flags to the emulator (before the ROM file argument) that change some parameters of how the emulator runs, details of these are as follows